Magnus Carlsen: 2009

 Carlsen entered the London Chess Classic as the top seed in a field including Kramnik, Hikaru Nakamura, Michael Adams, Nigel Short, Ni Hua, Luke McShane and David Howell.
-He defeated Kramnik in round one and went on to win the tournament with 13/21 (three points were awarded for a win, and one for a draw; using classical scoring he finished with 5/7) and a PR of 2844, one point ahead of Kramnik.
+He defeated Kramnik in round one and went on to win the tournament with 13/21 (three points were awarded for a win, and one for a draw; using classical scoring, he finished with 5/7) and a PR of 2844, one point ahead of Kramnik.
 This victory propelled him to of the FIDE rating list, surpassing Veselin Topalov.

-Based on his average ranking from the July 2009 and January 2010 FIDE lists, Carlsen qualified for the Candidates Tournament that would determine the challenger to World Champion Viswanathan Anand in the World Chess Championship 2012.
+Based on his average ranking from the July 2009 and January 2010 FIDE lists, Carlsen qualified for the Candidates Tournament that would determine the challenger to World Champion Vishy Anand in the World Chess Championship 2012.
 In November 2010, however, Carlsen announced he was withdrawing from the Candidates Tournament.
 Carlsen described the 2008–12 cycle as "[not] sufficiently modern and fair", and wrote that "Reigning champion privileges, the long (five-year) span of the cycle, changes made during the cycle resulting in a new format (Candidates) that no World Champion has had to go through since Kasparov, puzzling ranking criteria as well as the shallow ceaseless match-after-match concept are all less than satisfactory in my opinion."

-In early 2009 Carlsen engaged former World Champion Garry Kasparov as a personal trainer.
+In early 2009, Carlsen hired former World Champion Garry Kasparov as a personal trainer.
 In September their partnership was revealed to the public by Norwegian newspapers.

-Responding to a question in an interview with Time magazine in December 2009 as to whether he used computers when studying chess, Carlsen explained that he does not use a chess set when studying on his own.